CADRE Dispatch

 Palmetto State Armory recently released the Dagger Micro, which has ditched the Gen 3 design for something more akin to the Glock 43X.

 The Dagger Micro and the G43X share many features: both are micro-compact, 9mm, polymer-frame, striker-fired guns with 3.41-inch barrels, overall lengths of 6.5 inches, and widths of 1.1 inches.
 It’s a Glock 43 slide on a longer frame.
-I typically call the G43X the central AC of handguns, and both the 43X and PSA Dagger Micro fall into that same category.
+I typically call the G43X the central AC of handguns.
+Both the 43X and PSA Dagger Micro fall into that same category.

 These two micro-compacts compete for a spot on your hip or inside your waistband, but which one is worthy of that place?
 I ran both guns side by side to try and find out if one excelled more than the other.